engiecat/engiecat.github.io/_pages/about.md

 ![times in florence](/assets/images/about_splash.jpg)

-Hyeongkeun ‘Hugo’ Kim currently a senior student in KAIST and pursuing his undergraduate degree in Mechanical Engineering, with a dual major in Bio-Brain engineering (Spring 2020).
+Hyeongkeun ‘Hugo’ Kim is currently a senior student in KAIST and pursuing his undergraduate degree in Mechanical Engineering, with a dual major in Bio-Brain engineering (Spring 2020).
 From 2013 to 2015, Hugo was a recipient of Korea Presidential Science Scholarship.

 Hugo is interested in Robotics, Automation in Biology, Lab-on-a-Chip and Machine Learning.